-In Richland, partnerships with Washington State University Tri-Cities and Pacific Northwest National Laboratory, along with the Manhattan National Park are key as we continue efforts to transition away from Hanford.
+In Richland, partnerships with Washington State University Tri-Cities and Pacific Northwest National Laboratory, along with the Manhattan Historical National Park are key as we continue efforts to transition away from Hanford.

-The average income of a non-farm worker in Benton County was \$37,842 as of 2014 reports.
-Median family income as of 2016 reflects \$62,484 for Benton County and \$59,664 for Franklin County.
-There is continued growth in the wine industry with over 900 wineries within the state and the housing market continues to remain strong with a median housing price within the counties at \$217,500 as of the first guarter of 2016.
-(Source for all data: Benton Franklin Trends website)
+The average income of a non-farm worker in Benton County was \$37,842 as of 2016 reports.
+Median household income as of 2016 reflects \$62,484 for Benton County and \$59,664 for Franklin County.
+There is continued growth in the wine industry with over 900 wineries within the state and the housing market continues to remain strong with a median housing price within the counties at \$225,000 (Tri-Cities Association of Realty) (Source data: Benton Franklin Trends website)